 Getting Started with Blazor Smith Chart Component

-This section briefly explains about how to include Blazor Smith Chart component in your Blazor WebAssembly App using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Blazor Smith Chart component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites